riding lessons

 Indoor Riding Arena

-NEW RIDERS:
+NEW RIDERS

 We take a very systematic approach to adding riders to our program.

-ADULTS & TEENAGERS: Adults & Teenagers with previous riding experience are required to take a 30 minute 'skills assessment' lesson.
+Have experience?
+Adults & Teenagers with previous riding experience are required to take a 30 minute 'skills assessment' lesson.
 One of our trained instructors will assess your current riding skills and your goals in order to find an appropriate group lesson.

 Please note our program is primarily group lessons.
 Due to space and horse limitations, as well as the high demand for lessons, please understand we are not able to offer ongoing private lessons during peak times (afternoon, evenings, weekends).